luoxisteven/CRUD-Demo/nodejs-back/README.md

 npm install
 ```

+2. Choose your own Database:
+    - `index.js` is designed for `MySQL`.
+    - You can change any `index-**.js` to `index.js` to use that type of database.

-2. Configure the database:
+3. Configure the database:
    - Open `.env.example`
-   - Modify the MySQL connection settings (username, password, host) to match your environment
+   - Modify the Database connection settings (username, password, host) to match your environment
    - Change filename of `.env.example` to `.env`

-3. Start the server:
+4. Start the server:
 ```bash
 npm start
 ```